 4. Add milk, sugar, cinnamon, vanilla extract, almond extract (if using) and salt to the bowl with the eggs and blackberries.
 Whisk to combine.

-5. Pour mixture over the bread cubes.
+5. Pour the egg mixture over the bread cubes.
 Press down on the bread to ensure it's all evenly moistened.
 Allow the bread to soak for up to an hour, or bake right away.

 6. Bake, uncovered, for 20 minutes.
 Then, cover loosely with foil and bake for another 35-45 minutes, until the pudding is significantly puffed up and does not appear wet in the middle.
-Check doneness with a toothpick.
+Check doneness with a knife inserted in the middle of the bread.
 If it is wet, bake for another 5 minutes (slightly moist is fine).
 The puff will reduce as it cools.
 Serve hot or at room temperature.